 That amazing mountain that you can almost always see no matter where you are in Cape Town is fiercely loved by all who live under its protection.
 The locals are very proud of Table Mountain and it is a must-see for all visitors to Cape Town.

-And here are 10 reasons why Ashanti Lodge believes that a trip to Cape Town isn’t complete without going up Table Mountain.
+And here are 10 reasons why a trip to Cape Town isn’t complete without going up Table Mountain.

 1. The iconic symbol of Cape Town

 Everyone knows the shape of Table Mountain and it is used as the logo for Cape Town Tourism and the City of Cape Town.

 UNESCO has named Table Mountain one of eight World Heritage sites in South Africa.
 Not many people know this, but Robben Island and Table Mountain are the only two heritage sites in the world that are in visibility of each other.